AdobeDocs/commerce-operations.en/help/configuration/deployment/technical-details.md

 ## Install and remove cron

-In version 2.2 for the first time, we help you set up your Magento cron job by providing the [`magento cron:install` command](../cli/configure-cron-jobs.md).
-This command sets up a Magento crontab as the user who runs the command.
+In version 2.2 for the first time, we help you set up your cron job by providing the [`magento cron:install` command](../cli/configure-cron-jobs.md).
+This command sets up a crontab as the user who runs the command.

 Also, you can remove the crontab using the `magento cron:remove` command.